22.214.171.124. Automatic device detection¶

-Standa 8SMC4-USB-Eth1 device is equipped with web-based Administration interface which enables the end user to control device services and monitor system state.
+Standa 8SMC4-USB-Eth1 and Multi-Axis Motion Controller 8SMC4-ETHERNET/RS232-B19 devices is equipped with web-based Administration interface which enables the end user to control devices services and monitor system state.

 In order to get access to the Administration panel, navigate your browser to http://[address] URL (where [address] should be replaced with IP address of the device in your local network and can be obtained with the help of “Revealer” utility).
 If you are doing this for the first time (or you’ve disabled cookies/password storage in your browser) you’ll need to authenticate yourself using “admin” as login and password.

 Web-interface is compatable with MS IE 9, MS IE 10, MS IE 11, MS Spartan, Firefox, Chrome browsers and might not work as expected in others.

 Administration interface is split into three functional sections.

 This section contains generic system information and decimal serial numbers of all controllers connected to the device.

 This section is dedicated to motion control services supported by the device.
 “Motion Control services” panel contains a list of all currently available motion control services.
 Clicking on services’ title opens an appropriate settings panel (or none if service has no alterable settings).
 Clicking “Apply” button in settings panel will persist settings in database and restart corresponding service.

 Motion control services are mutually exclusive - only one can be active at any given moment.
 Starting one of the services will automatically stop previous active if any.